Let’s cover Brazil now as our next country and explore their gestures and body language in Brazil a bit.

 - One gesture that is also used is one to say “screw you.”
 It s consists of making a fist with one hand and slapping it on top of the other hand once or twice.
 It is used commonly around Brazilian friends but can be rude if used any other time.

 - Same as in Argentina, a close friendship or an incipient relationship is indicated by rubbing the two index fingers together.

 - A very unique body language in Brazil is the “figa”, represented by inserting the thumb between the middle and index finger.
 This gesture is supposed to keep away pain, suffering and envy and it is an amulet that protects against the “evil-eye.”

-If you are interested in Brazilians engagement on Social Media Campaigns, I suggest you read this brilliant example of an Advertising campaign and Social Media success story with flawless execution and outstanding social media results: The campaign “One Thousand Casmurros,” made for the biggest TV network in Brazil, Rede Globo.
+If you are interested in what makes Brazilians tick especially regarding engagement on Social Media Campaigns, I suggest you read this brilliant example of an Advertising campaign and Social Media success story with flawless execution and outstanding social media results: The campaign “One Thousand Casmurros,” made for the biggest TV network in Brazil, Rede Globo.

 Other Meaning of Body Language Articles: